laurentstaub/dispomed/README.md

 2. Use the search bar to find specific products quickly.

 ## Technical Details
-This dashboard is built using [insert technology stack here, e.g., D3.js for visualization, React for UI, etc.].
+This dashboard is built using D3.js for visualization.

 ## Future Enhancements
 - Interactive tooltips for detailed information on hover